fishforwish/fgc/ms.md

 3 PHAC, ON, Canada.
 4 Michael G. DeGroote Institute for Infectious Disease Research, McMaster University, Hamilton, ON, Canada.

 Background
 =================
 \hypertarget{Background}{%
 \section{Background}\label{Background}}

 Female genital cutting (FGC), circumcision or mutilation is a form of mutilating or injuring female's genitalia for non-medical reasons [Momo17].
 While the exact prevalence might be underreported due to a deeply embedded local social-cultural practice that is mostly deemed illegal [StevKell22], it is estimated that at least 230 million women and girls are survivors of FGC in 2024, mostly in Africa and the Middle East and with most girls cut before age 15 [UNIC24].
 FGC was mostly defined either with an international norms or traditional norms [JohaAhme21].
+JD: Can you clarify following sentence?
 The practice was embodied with dissension from public health and human rights violations in one end, and cultural and religious identity on the other [AhmeKare18, BergDeni13a, Joha22, KhosBane17, LienSchu13, Mack00, McCaBroe19, Momo17, NabMuul19, PalmElme23, RoveUlri22, TordBish22] \cfonly{to divide and confirm}.
 The common international position of FGC is about abolishment than intervention [KhosBane17, Unit22].
+JD: What do you mean by “intervention” here?
 While the United Nations has called for FGC elimination by 2030 [Unit22], progress of intervention is impeded [TordBish22] because of the complicated FGC history [BergDeni12, Cami16] and of cross-border and transnational practices [Unit22].
+JD: What is meant by this last part?
-Following Tostan [Tost15], we used cutting instead of circumcision or mutilation in this study without excusing the negative impact of the practice while recognizing a sensitivity of self-awareness in making decision about FGC [JohnEsse10, KawoAllw22, Meye00, Shel01, Tost15].
+Following Tostan [Tost15], we use the term “cutting”, instead of circumcision or mutilation without excusing the negative impact of the practice while recognizing a sensitivity of self-awareness in making decision about FGC [JohnEsse10, KawoAllw22, Meye00, Shel01, Tost15].
+JD: What is “sensitivity of self-awareness”?

-Attitudes and laws in supporting FGC abolishment did not easily translate to abandon the practice [ChegAske04, Bicc10, Cami15, CislHeis18, McCaBroe19] \cfonly{less cites}, as FGC was morally embraced [SchuLien13] and deeply rooted in social-cultural expectations [Mack00, Hayf05, Momo17].
+Attitudes and laws aimed at abolishing FGC have not easily translated to abandonment [ChegAske04, Bicc10, Cami15, CislHeis18, McCaBroe19] \cfonly{less cites}, as FGC was morally embraced [SchuLien13] and deeply rooted in social-cultural expectations [Mack00, Hayf05, Momo17].
+JD: Can you clarify following sentence?
 Unpacking social norm, a form of values driving behavioural patterns which are self-enforcing within a group [Youn15], is a crucial task in changing FGC traditions [Bicc10, KawoAllw22, Mack96, MataEeke23, Momo17, Youn15] \cfonly{check and update cites}to comprehend the persistence of the practice and reasons attached to it [Bicc10, Cami15, CislHeis18, Youn15] \cfonly{update}.
 Social convention theory, the leading theory probing FGC tradition (e.g., see [BoylMcMo02, BoylCorl10, FreyJohn07, FrieMahm13, Hayf05, KandMwek09, Mack06, MackLeJe09, ReigGonz14, YirgKass12] \cfonly{update}) initially proposed that FGC was a marriageability convention through coordination [Mack96], and later extended to broader social norms, such as social prestige, adolescent rite of passage, and female honour and modesty [Mack96, Mack00, MackLeJe09].
 The theory, with some challenges [AgolRich20 EffeVogt15], lays a foundation of understanding  the complexity of FGC practice within its normatively rooted community [GutiSola22, Haye05, KandShel19].

-The social convention theory regards FGC a social expectation of interdependent behavior among and coordinated by members in their social network as observed in various communities (for examples, see [GreiBarn20, Haye05, KandShel19, MackLeJe09, ShelWand11, WandShel20]) \cfonly{more cites}.
+Social convention theory regards FGC as a social expectation of interdependent behavior among and coordinated by members in their social network as observed in various communities (for examples, see [GreiBarn20, Haye05, KandShel19, MackLeJe09, ShelWand11, WandShel20]) \cfonly{more cites}.
+JD: Can you clarify following sentence?
 The normative factors have underlined women’s decisions of undergoing FGC for their daughters [AlcaGonz13, GutiSola22, Hayf05, Mack09, PashPonn16, Rima08, ShelWand11]  with or without mother's personal preference [ForsIsak21].
+JD: What is “updated”?
+What “suffering” is avoided here?
 The updated conventional factors ranged from social advantages by showing respect to the authority of the cut elders [ShelWand11], to demonstrating appreciation to the tradition, feminine virtue, and group support [WandShel20], obeying religious requirement [GreiBarn20], and to avoiding the ongoing socially psychological suffering [OmigBell22].
 FGC was also viewed as a form of social and symbolic capital [Bour84] to differentiate cut women from the uncuts for seeking inclusion and respect within their social groups [OmigBell22, ShelWand11, WandShel20].
 FGC could be a rational decision to establish and perpetuate individual and group identity [CoynCoyn14].
 Beliefs of justifying FGC practice was as much rooted in cultural values as those against the cuts [DoucDela22], and strongly correlated with social expectation (i.e., what other people do or what other people believe one should do)[BiccMari15,MataEeke23] \cfonly{more cites}.
 Basically, when FGC norms within the communities are strong, individuals tend to self-enforce and coordinate such norms [Ajze02, Hayf05, KandNwak09, KandShel19, Mack96, Mack06, MackLeJe09, ThomMadd92] \cfonly{add [Bicc15]]\cfonly{more cites}.
+JD: The stuff about what norms actually are seems to come pretty late.
+Do we need so many citations?
+Which are the points that are actually important to make here?
+Should we come back to the intro once we have an idea of the results?

+JD: Can you clarify following sentence?
 The normative conditions of FGC decision, at both the individual and community levels, provides insights of the FGC continuum from the violation of human rights and ready to abandon the practice to persistence of the FGC practice [Hayf05, GrosHayf19, Youn02], and ambivalent contemplations of the practice in between [EarpJohn20, GrueEarp20, Joha19, JohaAhme21, Leon20].
 In this study, we quantitatively analyzed types of social norms women attached to FGC beliefs along with women's gender-based awareness [HayfGarv20] individually and collectively.
 Although there have been studies on FGC norms associated with FGC behavior as aforementioned, and analyses of FGC practices using DHS data (such as  [AyenWol23, AzezWill20, TordBish22, YounCheo20]), there was limited clarification of quantitative types of individual normative attitudes (e.g., attitudinal position of FGC values) and behavioural intention in response to the community persistence and integrated gender awareness when considering FGC intention [BoylSvec19, HayfGarv20, Youn04, YounCheo20].
 We believe this is the first FGC study exploring integrated quantitative DHS modules of FGC normative attitudes and gender awareness to model the FGC intention by utilizing the community influence.
 This paper adds to the limited literature of advanced quantitative comparison of FGC norms across nations.

 Research Questions
 =================
 \hypertarget{Research-Questions}{%
 \section{Research Questions}\label{Research-Questions}}

+JD: Are these really two separate RQs, or just two separate analyses?
+I assume “future” and “continuance” are referring to specific survey questions?
 There are two research questions:  what is the association of daughter's FGC future and mothers' FGC beliefs and gender awareness, and what is the association of FGC continuance and women's FGC beliefs and their gender awareness.
 They were constructed as the daughter future model, and the continuance model respectively.
 The continuance model added insights of national prevalence in association with woman's position on whether FGC should be continued.
 In addition, we also tested a “persistence” model, to examine the association of mothers' intention on cutting their daughters and their view of FGC continuance predicted by mother's FGC status and their FGC beliefs.
+JD: Can you clarify following sentence?
 The persistence model was purposed to further understand how the position of the main model could be changed (or mediated/moderated?) under mother's attitude on FGC continuance. \cfcmt{Do we test countries separately and all together in one big dataset?}

 \hypertarget{methods}{%
 \section{Methods}\label{methods}}